CLaw takes an interdisciplinary approach to explore the

-Building on the successes of the previous workshops, CLaw 2017 aims to facilitate an interdisciplinary exploration of tech-legal challenges as regards emerging technology, with a particular focus on its increasingly pervasive and ubiquitous nature.
+Building on the successes of the previous workshops, CLaw 2018 aims to facilitate an interdisciplinary exploration of the technical and legal challenges as regards emerging technology, with a particular focus on its increasingly pervasive and ubiquitous nature.

 The key goal of this workshop is to stimulate a multidisciplinary discussion and new directions on these important issues.
 As such, we welcome a wide range of submissions, whether technical, legal or some combination; position papers, thought pieces and extended abstracts to stimulate debate.
 For those technical in nature - fully implemented and evaluated systems are not essential, and application-specific papers are welcome.

 Some suggested topics, in no particular order, include: